davegd1387/challenge-flashcards/README.md

 # Routes

-- `/new-topic` – form to create a new topic
+- `/topics/new` – form to create a new topic
 - `/topics` – index of all topics
 - `/topics/:topicId` – page for an individual topic
-- `/new-quiz` – form to create a new quiz
+- `/quizzes/new` – form to create a new quiz
 - `/quizzes` – index of all quizzes
 - `/quizzes/:quizId` – page for an individual quiz
+- `/quizzes/new/:topId` – page for new quiz from specific topic.

 # To Test